Watch all RedisConf 2021 sessions on demand

 A redesigned technology stack became top of mind for the next incarnation of BioCatch’s solution.
 With 70 million users and up to 40,000 operations per second, BioCatch needed its database to have performance, high availability, and seamless scalability.
 Another priority was decoupling compute and state to make the system more elastic.
 Session state was being kept across many virtual machines—if a VM failed, all of its sessions were lost.
 This configuration was a liability within the context of critical real-time fraud detection, but also very difficult and expensive to scale.

-“We initially looked to Redis Enterprise for caching, but quickly discovered that it is really good as a database—not just a simple database, but also a system configuration database,” says Dekel Shavit, BioCatch Vice President of Operations and Chief Information Security Officer.
-“Most of our data now resides in Redis Enterprise because it’s always available and it’s always highly responsive, no matter how you query it.”
+“We initially looked to Redis Enterprise Cloud for caching, but quickly discovered that it is really good as a database—not just a simple database, but also a system configuration database,” says Dekel Shavit, BioCatch Vice President of Operations and Chief Information Security Officer.
+“Most of our data now resides in Redis Enterprise Cloud because it’s always available and it’s always highly responsive, no matter how you query it.”

 BioCatch has leveraged many of Redis Enterprise’s features and data structures to create a single-source-of-truth database that serves a variety of mission-critical information across the entire organization, including behavioral, meta, and API data captured during active user sessions; user behavior profile subsets; predefined fraudulent behavior profiles; geolocation data; and system configurations.

 “It just works,” says Shavit.
 “We no longer need to cater to anything related to data at scale and we no longer need to try to anticipate the future infrastructure requirements of an ever-changing market 24 months in advance.
-We simply insert building blocks into Redis Enterprise VPC as we go and rest easy knowing that, whatever the future holds, Redis Labs has us covered.
+We simply insert building blocks into Redis Enterprise Cloud as we go and rest easy knowing that, whatever the future holds, Redis Labs has us covered.

-BioCatch may not be able to predict what the fast-moving identity fraud market has in store, but it does have a strong idea of where it wants to take Redis Enterprise in the near future.
+BioCatch may not be able to predict what the fast-moving identity fraud market has in store, but it does have a strong idea of where it wants to take Redis Enterprise Cloud in the near future.

 “Implementing Redis on Flash is a top priority,” says Shavit.
 “We have a big data set, but only a small working set, so Redis on Flash’s ability to store cold data in cost-effective Flash will bring us significant infrastructure cost savings.”

-“Redis Enterprise has been our silver bullet,” says Shavit.
+“Redis Enterprise Cloud has been our silver bullet,” says Shavit.
 “It has helped us accomplish things we didn’t even originally plan to do that we now can’t live without, and we’re excited to keep exploring its many versatile capabilities.”